sachit27/greenR/README.md

 percentage <- calculate_percentage(green_index)
 ```

+## Data export and sharing

+These functions allow the user to download the green index values as a GeoJson file as well as a Leaflet map.
+The GeoJSON file retains the geographical properties of the data and can be readily employed in a broad range of GIS applications.
+The Leaflet map, saved as an HTML file, provides an interactive user experience, facilitating dynamic exploration of the data.

 ## Shiny Application

 You can make your own greenness analysis without having to code using an R Shiny implementation of the package.
 A live version of the application can be found [here](link to your shiny app), but it is also easily accessible from within R by calling the function `greenR_shiny()`.